I’m going to be straight with you:

 And by using the Ahrefs Keyword Explorer we can see that we need links from just 10 websites to break the top 10 for this keyword-

-We already found 3 targets earlier so now just export all the results from each competitor and work through them.
+We already found 3 link building opportunities earlier so now just export all the results from each competitor and work through them.

 To keep your analysis organized, create separate tabs in one master Excel sheet.